Unfortunately, according to statistics, many marketers fail miserably in generating leads with Google search ads.

 If you don’t know the Google Discover feed yet, it’s part of the Google App you can install on your Smartphone.

-Its main feature is to show relevant content according to your interests and needs, so you can uncover fresh, engaging, and overall relevant content.
+Its main feature is to show relevant content according to your interests and needs so that you can uncover fresh, engaging, and overall relevant content.

 You can link to one landing page URL, add at least one image, a logo, and up to five headlines and descriptions.